vimeo/psalm/docs/annotating_code/adding_assertions.md

 in the config file or annotate the class as [immutable](https://psalm.dev/docs/annotating_code/supported_annotations/#psalm-immutable).

+You can use `@psalm-this-out` to change the template arguments of a method after a method call, to reflect changes to the object's internal state.
-You can also make sure, when calling a method, that its object has some specific template arguments:
+You can also make assertions on the object's template arguments using `@psalm-if-this-is`.

 ```php